andersleet/ChuckNorris/README.md

 # ChuckNorris
-Addon for 1.12.1 WoW that posts Chuck Norris Facts
+Addon for 1.12.1 WoW that posts Chuck Norris Facts.

  With no modifier it will always send a fact to your current General Chat.